dozoisch/react-redux-provide/README.md

 This small library allows you to:

-1. Build your entire app's view layer first - i.e., all your components become as "dumb" as possible.
+1. Build your entire app's view layer first - i.e., all your components should do is render the state of the app and occasionally trigger actions.

 2. Decorate your components with `@provide`, which allows you to specify - as `propTypes` - exactly the data and actions said components need from [`redux`](https://github.com/rackt/redux), using as many stores and/or combining providers as necessary.